 embedded in nature, which, on the whole, remains always the same.
 An individual who is more guided by unconscious than by conscious choice tends therefore towards marked psychic conservatism.
 This is the reason the

 primitive does not change in the course of thousands of years, and it is also the reason why he fears everything strange and unusual.
 (From Commentary on the Secret of the Golden Flower.)

 Personal and collective unconscious

-undoubtedly personal.
+personal.
 I call it the personal unconscious.
 But this personal unconscious rests upon a deeper layer, which does not derive from personal experience and is not a personal acquisition but is inborn.
+This deeper

 layer I call the collective unconscious.
-I have chosen the term "collective" because this part of the unconscious is not individual but universal; in contrast to the personal psyche, it has
+I have chosen the term "collective" because this part of the unconscious is not individual but universal; in contrast to the personal psyche, it has contents and

 modes of behaviour that are more or less the same everywhere and in all individuals.
-It is, in other words, identical in all men and thus constitutes a common psychic substrate of a suprapersonal nature
+It is, in other words, identical in all men and thus constitutes a common psychic substrate of a suprapersonal nature which is